gireeshcse/gireeshcse.github.io/blog/cs/dataengineering.md

 * ETL(Extract, Transform, Load) is a process of data integration that encompasses three steps - Extraction, Transformation, and Loading.
 * ETL systems take large volumes of raw data from multiple sources converts it for analysis, and loads that data into our warehouse.

+#### Uses

+* To optimize our data for analytics in an optimized environment.
+* Cross-domain analysis: Joining data from disparate data sources

+#### Tools

+* Amazon Redshift
+    - Provides access to a variety of data analytics tools, compliance features and even artificial intelligence and machine learning applications.

+* Google BigQuery

 #### Extraction

 * Extracted data sets come from a source into a staging area